extinto77/Flexcomm-Simulator-User-Manual/energy-templates.md

 consumptions = [0.31, 0.52, 1.57]
 ```

-- `idleConso`: The base/idle consumption of the chassis.
+- `idleConso`: The base/idle consumption in Watts of the chassis.

-- `dataRates`: The list of ports data rates.
+- `dataRates`: The list of the available ports data rates.

-- `consumptions`: The correspondent energy consumption for each port data rate.
+- `consumptions`: The correspondent energy consumption in Watts for each port data rate.

 ---